-In this situation, you have a difficult decision to make: Either pay monthly Medicare Part B premiums for coverage you can’t use outside the United States, or delay enrollment until you return to the U.S. and then become liable for permanent late penalties.
+If you’re eligible for Medicare and neither you nor your spouse is working, you usually can enroll in Medicare while living outside the U.S. But you have a difficult decision to make: Either pay monthly Medicare Part B premiums for coverage you can’t use outside the United States, or delay enrollment until you return to the U.S. and then become liable for permanent Part B late enrollment penalties.

 If you decide to sign up for Part B while abroad, you can do so by contacting the nearest U.S. embassy or consulate in the country where you live.
-You can find contact information on the Social Security Administration’s international website, at https://www.ssa.gov/foreign/.
+You can find contact information on the Social Security Administration’s international webpage.

-When you (or your spouse) stop working or lose your coverage from any of the above situations, you will be entitled to a special enrollment period of up to eight months to sign up for Medicare without risking late penalties.
-So if you stop working but don’t return to the United States within that time frame, you’ll confront the same dilemma that nonworking people abroad face — either sign up for Part B and pay premiums for coverage you can’t use or delay enrollment until your return to the U.S. and then become liable for permanent late penalties.
+If you stop working or volunteering but don’t return to the United States within that time, you’ll have the same dilemma that non-working people abroad face: Either sign up for Part B and pay premiums for coverage you can’t use or delay enrollment until your return to the U.S. and then become liable for permanent late penalties.